gn36/phpbb-ext-versionchecknotifier/README.md

 Current features:

-* None functional as of yet
+* Check the version of all extensions and notify administrators of any updates

 Planned features:

 * Check the version of phpBB and notify administrators of any updates
-* Check the version of all extensions and notify administrators of any updates

 ## Installation